garimarh123/IIITH-Hackathon2/README.md

   **Therefore we will be using only the top 10 attributes and 18 others listed to train our model and not all 79 attributes**
 NOTE: We expect none of these values to be null or empty so we are not accounting for it.
 We did double check with all the data to make sure there is no null values in these columns.

+We have drawn out a few graphs on our jupiter notebook (Link: https://colab.research.google.com/drive/1nPJ7uy2hHJpA5efjSGt_7ORVPWWVMV7A#scrollTo=x_Fn6k3_hBti) to futher analyse the different attributes.

 # Approach to problem

 A regression analysis is used to model the relationship between a dependent variable and one or more independent variables.